Shaf8808/quizmaster/README.md

 ### Fonts

-I have decided to go with Google Fonts to help me choose a suitable font style for my project, as it contains a wide variety of different fonts to choose from.
+The font style that I have decided to go with is Arial, Helvetica, sans-serif as it is a professional lookinf font ans is both appropriate for my project and clear to read.
 As opposed to my first project, I have decided to go with one particular font, as it contains less textual content and does not require two different font styles.

 ### Colours